Hand-and-Machine/extruder-turtle/README.md

 # extruder-turtle

+OUTDATED DON'T USE!
 A Python package that uses the principles of 3D Turtle Geometry to generate GCODE for 3D-printed solids.

 ## Basic functionality